threefoldtech/tfchain/bridge/docs/bridging.md

 We didn't mentioned yet a few TFChain event related to the flows discussed above, these events are:

-*   `tftBridgeModule.BurnTransactionExpired`: from TFCHAIN -> STELLAR burn flow, when transaction (burn TFT on TFChain source account and transfer amount from Stellar vault account to Stellar destination account) is stuck in bridge.
+*   `tftBridgeModule.BurnTransactionExpired`: from TFCHAIN -> STELLAR burn flow, certain number of TFChain blocks passed without a `BurnTransaction` being noticed and signed by the majority of bridge validators.
-*   `tftBridgeModule.RefundTransactionExpired`: from STELLAR -> TFCHAIN refund flow, after TFT were locked into Stellar vault, finally not minted to TFChain, and transaction to get it back to Stellar source account is stuck in bridge.
+*   `tftBridgeModule.RefundTransactionExpired`: from STELLAR -> TFCHAIN refund flow, certain number of TFChain blocks passed without a `RefundTransaction` being noticed and signed by the majority of bridge validators.

 These expired events are typically the result of an outage of one or more bridge validators.
 We will explain why.